ubports/docs.ubports.com/sdk/apps/qml/QtLocation/Places (QML).rst

         }
     }

 Because a hierarchical model is being used, a DelegateModel is needed to provide navigation functionality.
 If flat list model was being used the view could use the :ref:`CategoryModel <sdk_qtlocation_categorymodel>` directly.

 The view contains a header item that is used as a back button to navigate up the category tree.
 The *onClicked* handler sets the root index of the DelegateModel to the parent of the current index.
 Categories are displayed by the *CategoryDelegate*, which provides four signals.
 The *onArrowClicked* handler sets the root index to the current index causing the sub categories of the selected category to be displayed.
 The *onClicked* handler emits the **categoryClicked()** signal with a category parameter indicating which specific category has been chosen.
-The *onCrossClicked* handler will invoke the categories :ref:`remove() <sdk_qtlocation_category#remove-method>` method.
+The *onCrossClicked* handler will invoke the categories :ref:`remove() <sdk_qtlocation_category_remove>` method.
 The *onEditClicked* handler invokes the **editClicked()** signal of the root item, this is used to notify which particular category is to be edited.

 The *CategoryDelegate* displays the category name and emits the *clicked* signal when the text is clicked:

 .. code:: qml